Fresh Victorian seafood for consumers

 When you’re looking to buy local, make sure you ask your fishmonger for Victorian seafood.
 You can buy some of the state’s finest from markets, fishmongers and supermarkets throughout Victoria.

-For more information on suppliers of fresh Victorian seafood and what to look for when buying fresh, click here to visit Seafood Industry Victoria’s website.
+For more information on suppliers of fresh Victorian seafood, what to look for when buying fresh seafood and amazing recipes to try, click here to visit Seafood Industry Victoria’s website.